muldjord/skyscraper/docs/USECASE.md

 ![Skyscraper flowchart](https://raw.githubusercontent.com/muldjord/skyscraper/master/docs/skyscraper_overview_chart.png)

 #### The gathering phase
-Skyscraper can gather data from several scraping modules / sources (set with `-s [module]`).
-So you'd start by scraping the `snes` platform (set with `-p [platform]`) with one or more of those modules.
+Skyscraper can gather data from several scraping modules / sources (set with `-s <MODULE>`).
+So you'd start by scraping the `snes` platform (set with `-p <PLATFORM>`) with one or more of those modules.
 Each time you do so, all of the data will be saved in the Skyscraper cache.

 ```
 $ Skyscraper -p snes -s screenscraper